Primordial black holes from collapsing antimatter: An application to primordial black hole formation

-that $V_{\rm final}\leqq V_{\rm initial}$ hence the gravity-driven self-contraction of the gas is amplified in this way, too.
-As a result, one would expect that sufficiently massive macroscopic antimatter systems are more capable to form black holes during the course of their dynamical evolution than ordinary macroscopic matter systems.
-Consequently, in light of the various uniqueness (``no-hair'') theorems of black hole physics (cf. e.g. \cite{heu}) pure macroscopic antimatter systems could tracelessly disappear behind black hole event horizons faster in time than the ordinary ones.
-For clarity we remark that this process is not in contradiction with Hawking's area theorem (cf. e.g. \cite{bar-car-haw,haw}) because the fall of antimatter into a black hole, whatever weird its dynamical behaviour is, continues to transport further mass, electric charge and angular momentum into the black hole hence continues to increase the area of the instantaneous event horizon of e.g. the Kerr--Newman black hole.
-Of course all of these rough qualitative considerations might be invalidated by analyzing the highly complex details of time evolution of realistic physical systems; however this analysis is beyond the limits of this short note.
+Therefore taking into account their contractive instability discussed above one would expect that sufficiently massive antimatter gas clouds, compared to ordinary ones, are more capable to form black holes or enter already existing ones hence effectively feed them in very short times during the course of their dynamical evolution.
+Consequently, in light of the various uniqueness (``no-hair'') theorems of black hole physics (cf. e.g. \cite{heu}) pure macroscopic antimatter systems could disappear behind primordial black hole event horizons tracelessly faster in time than their ordinary counterparts.
+The details of why this antimaterial collapsing or feeding mechanism could be so effective are admittedly unclear at this stage of the art; perhaps the proposed reversed thermodynamics of antimatter somehow could prevent the system from friction hence the formation of high temperature radiating accretion discs, jets, etc. which are well-known refraining phenomena in case of observed compact objects swallowing normal matter.
+Although these important questions are open, for clarity we remark that the process itself is not in contradiction with Hawking's area theorem (cf. e.g. \cite{bar-car-haw,haw1}) because the fall of antimatter into a black hole, whatever weird its dynamical behaviour is, continues to transport further mass, electric charge and angular momentum into the black hole hence continues to increase the area of its instantaneous event horizon.\footnote{For example the horizon area $A=4\pi\left(2m^2-q^2+2m\sqrt{m^2-a^2-q^2}\:\right)$ of the Kerr--Newman black hole is invariant under $q\leftrightarrow -q$ i.e. the action of the charge conjugation operator $C$.
+Consequently from the point of view of black hole mechanics as summarized in \cite{bar-car-haw} it is inessential what sort of infalling thing, i.e. matter or antimatter, feeds the black hole.
+This is of course in agreement with the no-hair theorems.}

-Nevertheless our speculations might shed a light onto the origin of the observed matter-antimatter asymmetry in the current Universe, even if matter and antimatter was produced in symmetric amounts in the Big Bang.
-Indeed, if we assume that the initial matter-antimatter distribution in the Universe contained small spatial inhomogeneities (caused e.g. by thermal fluctuations visible in current high-resolution CMB data) then the undisturbed pure antimatterial spatial regions could collapse into black holes faster than the pure matterial ones.
-This asymmetric mechanism together with the symmetric recombination effects could be responsible for the deficit of antimatter as well as the rapid galaxy formation in the observed Universe.